-Film and Television Concentration is to equip students with the knowledge required to develop careers in the creative industries, such as audio-visual production, digital animation, interactive gaming, visual design and media- or arts-related administration.
+Film and Television Major equips students with the knowledge required to develop careers in the creative industries, such as film, television, commercial and other sections in audio-visual production and provides theoretical training in cinematic arts.

-Film and Television Concentration provides comprehensive training in film and television, with attention to relevant areas of theory, history, and practice.
+Film and Television Major provides comprehensive training in film and television, with attention to relevant areas of theory, history, and practice.